-The consolidated financial statements of the Group for the year ended 31 December 2021 were authorised for issue in accordance with a resolution of the Bank's Board of Directors on 10 January 2022.
+The consolidated financial statements of the Group for the year ended 31 December 2022 were authorised for issue in accordance with a resolution of the Bank's Board of Directors on 11 January 2023.
 The general assembly of the shareholders of the Bank has the power to amend these consolidated financial statements after issuance.

-The Group comprises Kuwait Finance House K.S.C.P. ("the Bank") and its consolidated subsidiaries (collectively "the Group") as noted in Note 18.1.
-The Bank is a public shareholding company incorporated in Kuwait on 23 March 1977 and is registered as an Islamic bank with the Central Bank of Kuwait ("CBK").
-It is engaged in all Islamic banking activities for its own account as well as for third parties, including financing, purchase and sale of investments, leasing, project construction and other trading activities without practising usury.
+The Group comprises Kuwait Finance House K.S.C.P. ("the Bank") and its consolidated subsidiaries (collectively "the Group") as noted in Note 19.1.
+The Bank was incorporated in Kuwait on 23 March 1977 and is registered as an Islamic bank with the Central Bank of Kuwait ("CBK").
+The Bank is a public shareholding company listed in Kuwait Boursa and Bahrain Bourse, and is engaged in all Islamic banking activities for its own account as well as for third parties, including financing, purchase and sale of investments, leasing, project construction and other trading activities without practising usury.
 The Bank's registered head office is at Abdulla Al-Mubarak Street, Murqab, Kuwait.